miikajuhala/SnookerApp/README.md

-# Under developement
-# For mobile use!
+# For mobile use, this repo is running in cloud, use this from mobile client:
-# Snooker app
 # Clone repo https://github.com/miikajuhala/SnookerAppMobileEnv ->
 # run on expo mobile envioroment to test
 - Snooker game score calculations